 Other natural remedies to try in addition to these…

 You are not the first person ever to have stinky feet!
 For centuries people have been using all sorts of remedies.
-Here are a sample of simple, cheap, natural treatments that you could try:
+Here is a sample of simple, cheap, natural treatments that you could try:

 - Vinegar- apple cider or white vinegar will work.
-Vinegar really is an amazing product to have at home.
+Vinegar is an amazing product to have at home.
 It’s a natural astringent (tightens skin and closes pores)— just like an antiperspirant.
-But it also keeps foot odour away with its antifungal and antibacterial properties.
+But it also keeps foot odor away with its antifungal and antibacterial properties.
 Use a cotton ball to apply or do a little foot soak for 15-20 mins.
 Mix 1-part apple cider vinegar, 1-part water, and ½-part baking soda in a large bowl or basin

 - Lemon Juice: Use cotton balls to apply fresh lemon juice to the soles of your feet before putting on your shoes and socks.
 It helps to close your pores and prevent sweating.
 Lemon juice can also work as a natural deodorant.

-- Soak feet 20 minutes a day in ½-cup kosher salt per litre of water, don’t rinse and dry thoroughly with a clean dry towel.
+- Soak feet 20 minutes a day in ½-cup kosher salt per litre of water, don’t rinse, and dry thoroughly with a clean dry towel.

-- Try 1 tablespoon baking soda per litre of water and soak for half an hour 30 minutes as many times as you like.
+- Try 1 tablespoon baking soda per litre of water and soak for half an hour and 30 minutes as many times as you like.

 What if that doesn’t work??

 If you’ve tried the various antibacterial remedies to stop the stink and all have failed, it’s time to look elsewhere.
 Too often, the diagnosis is Athlete’s Foot or Tinea.
 The good news is that Athlete’s Foot isn’t a bacterial problem; it’s a fungus-based infection.
 Think mushrooms.
-Not actual mushrooms, but fungus.
-This a super common condition that also invades skin that’s perpetually warm, moist and irritated.
+Not actual mushrooms, but a fungus.
+This a super common condition that also invades skin that’s perpetually warm, moist, and irritated.

-The tell-tale signs are easy to detect – burning, stinging, itching, redness and flaking – especially between toes where moisture accumulates.
+The tell-tale signs are easy to detect – burning, stinging, itching, redness, and flaking – especially between toes where moisture accumulates.

 Athlete’s Foot is contagious so don’t share linens and whatever you do, don’t share shoes or socks.
-There are lots of over-the-counter remedies for this fungal infection, but if nothing works, head to a doctor or podiatrist because the infection is likely to slowly get worse leading to open lesions, oozing, crusty blisters and it can spread to your nails.
+There are lots of over-the-counter remedies for this fungal infection, but if nothing works, head to a doctor or podiatrist because the infection is likely to slowly get worse leading to open lesions, oozing, and crusty blisters and it can spread to your nails.

 Botox Injections (Botulinum Toxin)

 Botox injections temporarily block the chemicals that activate the nerves that cause sweating.
 Affected areas of your feet will receive enough injections to ensure that all the nerves have been treated.
 The desired effects will last 3-4 months.
-Then treatments must be repeated.
+The treatments must be repeated.
 Botox injections for plantar hyperhidrosis (excessive foot sweating) can be painful.

 Thanks for stopping by and feel free to share this info with your friends 😊